erewok/talks/rust_with_haskell_lessons/talk.md

 - Inspired by langs like Haskell to pursue _correctness_ at compile time.
 - Insanely fast.
 - Large and friendly community, growing fast.
-- Great story for inter-operating with Python
+- Great story for inter-operating with Python.

 **Downsides**:

-- Borrow-checker takes some learning
+- Borrow-checker takes some time to learn.
 - Still pretty new: things are changing fast.

 ----